yuheitawaragi/Kaggle-Stanford-RNA-3D-Folding/notebooks/solution.md

 # Approach

-In this project, we predict RNA 3D structures from RNA sequences using an ensemble of DRfold2 and Protenix models.
+In this project, we predict RNA 3D structures from RNA sequences using an ensemble of DRfold2 and Protenix models.<br>
+DRfold2 is a deep learning model for RNA 3D structure prediction.
+It leverages the RNA Composite Language Model (RCLM) to effectively capture co-evolutionary signals from unsupervised sequence data.[link](https://github.com/leeyang/DRfold2)<br>

 ### 1 Preparation for DRfold2